 Here are six tips for handling books correctly:

 - Use the right accounting system.
 Most businesses use either a cash-based or accrual-based system.
 With the cash-based system, you count income when you receive money and expenses when you pay them.
-This is usually the best bookkeeping for truck drivers system.
+If you’re using an online payment program like Paypal or Venmo, this may be the system you use.
+Regardless of the system you use, make sure it’s secure and check it often.

 - Maintain your books daily.
 This is essential to having an accurate picture of where your business is going money-wise.
-Once you’ve set up your system, keeping the books should only take a few minutes a day.
+Once you’ve set up your system, keeping the books by making sure you’ve entered your daily expenses should only take a few minutes a day.
+Then, if you lose that receipt, at least you’ve got the record in your files.

 - Use a banking account with a month-end cutoff.
 This is one of the most overlooked rules of bookkeeping for truck drivers.
 Yet it’s also one of the most important, since coordinating your monthly records will prevent mistakes and misunderstandings.

 - Keep your books audit-proof.
 This applies to both IRS and state fuel tax matters.
 Maintain separate checking accounts for your personal and business expenses.
 Save receipts for every business-related purchase.
-In fact, you may want to create digital copies of each receipt by scanning them into your computer.
-That way, if the tax collector does come a-calling, you’ll have all your ducks in a row.
+Many truckers use only credit and debit cards to track their expenses, but there are several apps that will enter your receipts with just a picture taken by your smartphone.
+If the tax collector does come a-calling, you’ll be prepared.

 How Trucking Management Software Helps with Bookkeeping